 Oakland's Chinatown has been around since the mid-1800s and is possibly one of the best in the country.
 Its home to numerous dim sum and traditional Chinese restaurants.
 Take Shanghai Restaurant, for example, which has whole forums and blogs dedicated to how good its food is.
 The results are in, and while everything comes out sounding delicious, their xiao long bao(soup dumplings) rank as some of the tastiest you'll find Stateside.
 For the cultural side of things, catch the annual Oakland Chinatown Streetfest, or hit up the Red Bean Cantonese Opera.
 Oakland is also a regular stop for the Shanghai Symphony Orchestra, Shanghai Ballet, and Shanghai Circus.

 Okay, there are no Colosseums in Oakland (except O.co of course, but thats a little different).
-Fortunately, Oakland does have some pretty legit dining options, such as the new(ish) Desco.
-From the antipasti to the atmosphere, Desco (in Old Oakland) consistently ranks highly for its authentic regional Italian cuisine.
-Other purveyors of the Italian experience in the East Bay include Dopo, Pizzaiolo, Centouno, Italian Colors, and Bellanico.
+Fortunately, Oakland does have some pretty legit dining options, such as the new(ish) A16.
+Located in the dynamic Rockridge district, A16 shares a name with the highway that runs from Naples in Campania to Canosa in Puglia.
+Other purveyors of the Italian experience in the East Bay include Dopo, Pizzaiolo, Italian Colors, and Bellanico.
 And forget the stuffy exhibits of Renaissance art Oakland's many galleries host contemporary artists from around the world including Italian street artist Moneyless (known for his 3D PVC installations).
 If you time it right, you might just get a sense of what you'd see on a trip to modern Rome or Florence.

 Oakland has some pretty excellent options for getting a taste of Vietnam.
 Start at Tay Ho on 12th, a family-owned establishment that's been turning out authentic recipes and regional dishes since 2010.
 You can sample proper Hanoi cuisine, including thebun cha Hanoi (trio of pork) andcha ca la vong(turmeric fish with dill).
 For some Vietnamese culture, check out the Oakland Asian Cultural Center, which hosts events year-round celebrating the many Asian cultures that call the East Bay home.
 You might be able to drop in on one of the many that feature Vietnamese and Vietnamese-American artists, or witness a combination dance performance and statement piece by the Nguyen Dance Company.

 For starters on your Oakland-Cambodia journey, head to Battambang (on Broadway) for a taste of proper Khmer food.
 Its ratings are routinely high, regardless of whether the diner is seeking authentic Cambodian cuisine, or just some tasty grub.
+New on the scene and hot in the news is Nyum Bai, a cozy and delicious eatery in Oakland's Fruitvale neighborhood.
 If you happen to be in Oakland in spring, you can take part in the Cambodian New Year festival in Peralta Hacienda Historical Park on 34th.
 A day of celebrating Cambodian culture, the event showcases performances of traditional musical arts from the older generations, as well as crafts from local Cambodian artists.
 At any other time of year, head to the Oakland Cambodian Buddhist Temple on East 10th.
 Hosting regular cultural gatherings, ceremonies, and classes, it'll give you a feel for how Cambodians (and Oakland-Cambodians) practice Buddhism.

 Oakland seems to be home to more Thai restaurants than either of the neighboring areas of San Francisco or Berkeley.
 When it comes to authenticity, though, Neecha Thai (on Grand between Elwood and Lake Park) and Soi 4 Bangkok Eatery (College Ave) are pretty safe bets.
 For your dose of Thai culture, we couldn't not mention the Thai Cultural Center in Berkeley.
 Sure, its in Berkeley, but they host events all over the Bay Area, and their mission is to bring Thai culture (and many Bangkok-based teachers) to the region at large.